trinity-bytes/trinity-bytes/README.md

 ## About Me 🎯

-As an aspiring Software Engineer, I'm driven by a profound passion for the **creativity and innovation** inherent in the world of code.
-For me, software is a boundless canvas, where every line is an opportunity to expand possibilities and **craft robust, elegant solutions from scratch**.
-I'm particularly excited about the **design and implementation of enterprise systems**, focusing on backend logic and building efficient applications, such as CRUD solutions with basic web integrations.
+As a passionate Software Engineering student, I'm driven by the **creativity and innovation** inherent in code.
+For me, software is a boundless canvas where every line expands possibilities and **crafts robust, elegant solutions from scratch**.

-My approach to every challenge involves **thoroughly analyzing and understanding the problem**, then experimenting with various approaches until the most solid solution is found.
-This pursuit of robustness and continuous improvement is what truly motivates me.
-I've cultivated **perseverance and discipline** by breaking down complex challenges into manageable steps, learning that every small advance brings us closer to the final goal.

-I am a **detail-oriented, curious, and self-taught** developer, always eager to expand my knowledge and apply new ideas.
-I deeply enjoy **teamwork** and value collaboration as a key tool for building something greater.
+I specialize in **C++** (intermediate/advanced level) and focus on **enterprise systems design**, particularly backend logic and efficient applications like CRUD solutions with web integrations.
+My approach involves **thoroughly analyzing problems** and experimenting with various approaches until finding the most solid solution.

-Currently, I'm actively seeking **internships** where I can apply my skills with C++ (my primary language, in which I have an intermediate/advanced academic proficiency) and foundational knowledge of JavaScript, HTML, and CSS.
-My goal is to immerse myself in a professional environment, contribute meaningful value, and learn from real-world experience to continue growing as an engineer.
+I'm a **detail-oriented, curious, and self-taught** developer who thrives on **teamwork** and collaboration.
+Currently, I'm actively seeking **internships** to apply my C++ expertise alongside my foundational knowledge of JavaScript, HTML, and CSS in a professional environment.

 ---

 ## 🎶 Beyond Code & Engineering 📸

-When I'm not immersed in the world of software, my life is nourished by other passions that inspire and recharge me. **Music** is a fundamental part of who I am: as a member of my university's polyphonic choir, I enjoy the discipline and joy of team performances.
-My guitar is also a constant companion, allowing me to explore genres like jazz and bossa nova. **Photography** is another great hobby; each photo is a crafted memory, a way to collect and relive moments that remind me of the beauty in the world.
-These experiences, alongside engineering, make me feel truly alive and grateful for the endless possibilities life offers.
+When I'm not coding, I'm exploring other passions that fuel my creativity.
+As a member of my university's **polyphonic choir** and a **guitar enthusiast** (jazz & bossa nova), music brings discipline and joy to my life. **Photography** is another passion—each shot is a crafted memory that reminds me of life's endless possibilities.

 ---

+## � Quick Stats

+- 🎓 **University:** Peruvian University of Applied Sciences
+- 💻 **Primary Language:** C++ (Intermediate/Advanced)
+- 🚀 **Current Focus:** Enterprise Systems & Backend Development
+- 🔍 **Seeking:** Software Engineering Internships

+---

-## 🛠️ My Technical Skills
+## �🛠️ My Technical Skills

 Here are the technologies I work with and am familiar with: